Lothindir/API-2021-SMTP/README.md

 The main goal of this project was to become familiar with the SMTP protocol.
 We were asked by our professor to develop a client application that plays pranks on a list of victims.
 This app will generate a number of pranks based on properties specified in a config file, a list of messages and a list of victims.
 Then, the app will communicate with a SMTP server in order to send the prank e-mails to the targeted victims.

 If you don't want to disturb a live SMTP server, you can use a test server like MockMock.
-It will act as a normal server, let you look at the requests you make but it won't dispatch the pranks to the real e-mail addresses.
+It will act as a normal server, let you look at the requests you make, but it won't dispatch the pranks to the real e-mail addresses.
+So you can do whatever you want, it will not affect anybody.

 | :warning: Disclaimer |
 |:---------------------|